rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 #### Customer DBs vs Shared DBs

-Our set up was quite typical - a single-DB per customer and a bunch of shared DBs for reporting, lists of values, taxonimies and other shared data.
-Shared DBs are all compared to their `base`.
-It is a 1:1 relationship and we can simply create a branch per DB.
+The data in our system was partitioned into a single-DB per customer and several shared DBs for reporting, lists of values and taxonimies.
+All *shared DBs* were compared to their `base`.
+It is a 1:1 relationship and we can simply create a GIT branch for every comparison in every repo.

-Customer DBs, on the other hand, are all compared to a the same `base`, in our case it was called `4vallees` by the name of the customer DB used for the initial snapshot.
-To keep the repo clean we stash away the changes for every branch before moving onto the next one.
-This saves us making a rather "dirty" commit.
+*Customer DBs*, on the other hand, are all compared to the same sample DB called `4vallees`.
+To keep the Git repo clean we stash away the changes for every *customer DB* to *base* comparison before moving onto the next DB.
+Stashing away allows us to review the diffs before making a commit.

-This is what the GIT tree looked like for us after running the script from Step 2:
+For example, comparing customer DB *c_hdj3ud5* to *base* creates stash *c_hdj3ud5-202002211117:staging*.

 ![Git branches](git-branches-git.png)

-You can see 3 branches named as *DB + timestamp* with corresponding *stashes*.
-We are now ready to start reviewing and merging the code.
+The screenshot above shows 3 branches named *DB + timestamp* with corresponding *stashes* to be reviewed and merged with the Azure-ready code.

-## Step 3: merge `base` and `prod`
+## Step 3: merging `base` and `prod`

 The purpose of this merge is to converge our `base` version with the latest PROD changes.

-This diff tells us that *prod* had some columns added and there is also expected difference in the header of the file because the code we extracted from *sys.syscomments* table doesn't have *SET* and *DROP* statements.
+The diff in the screenshot below tells us that *prod* had some columns added.

 ![First Diff](git-1st-diff.png)

-After some "cherry-picking" we ended up with this version to go ahead with:
+After some "cherry-picking" we end up with this version of accepted differences:

 ![Second diff](git-staged-diff.png)

-The merged tree then had 2 branches: `master` for the *model DB* and another one for *PROD*,
+The merged tree has 2 branches: `master` for the *model DB* and another one for *PROD*,

 ![Tree before merge](git-tree-before-merge.png)